Dimensions of Wellness

 • The ability to engage in creative and critical thinking.

-• How much you value learning and intellectual curiosity.
+• Placing value on learning and intellectual curiosity.

 Resources to maintain and restore your well-being: